 Moreover, a mentoring plan can help mentors and mentees stay focused and understand the purpose of their relationship.
 While many relationships develop organically, the terms of the connection get defined over time.
 For a successful mentorship, these terms and boundaries should be clear at the beginning of the relationship.

-Mentoring plan template
+Mentoring plan example

 Creating a mentoring plan involves a few steps.
 Here are the sections that you should include in your mentoring plan.